Search This Blog

 Cost Accounting Standards

 Small businesses are generally required to meet modified CAS coverage.
-The business system meets Modified Cost Accounting Standard (CAS) Coverage defined by the government is as follows:
+Small businesses are generally required to meet modified CAS coverage.
+The business system requirements for Modified Cost Accounting Standards (CAS) Coverage are defined by the government as follows:

 Standard 9904.401, Consistency in Estimating, Accumulating, and Reporting Costs